TimonGisler/brocker-tracker/README.md

 # brocker-tracker

-Tracks a list of brokers and checks how many traders lost money with this broker.
+Tracks a list of brokers and checks how many traders lost money with each broker.
-They are required by law to update this number every 3 months, with the average from the last 12 months.
+They are required by law to update this number every three months with the average from the last 12 months.

-This data gets collected and send to my mail every month per mail.
+This data is collected and sent to my email address every month.